 Gripping the oar

-Hold the handle with your hands about two hand-widths apart.
+Hold and control the oar with loose hands.
+The fingers should act like hooks with the handle underneath, rather than having a tight grip.
+Your hands should about two hand-widths apart.
 Or, reach your arms straight forward from the shoulders and hold the handle in your fingers without moving the hands closer together.
+The inside arm should feel about the same as the outside arm.

-Hand heights
+Hand Heights

-Blade depth
+Blade Depth

 When buried, the blade should be at a consistent depth – just below the surface.
 The blade should float to the correct depth or it may need to be lifted slightly to ensure it is fully buried.
 The coxswain will check for blade depth during the stroke to ensure that blades are not going deep at the catch or drive and that they stay buried at the finish.